 Guest article guidelines

 It can be related to internal communication, corporate communication, external communication, employee engagement, PR or social media, and ideally be derived from your own personal experiences.

 Before you start writing, do please get in touch with your idea to double check we’re thinking along the same lines.

 Your article should:

 Be original and not been published on the internet before

 Focus on a relevant topic to my readers (not sure if your idea is relevant?
 Do get in touch before you start writing)

-- Word count: 500-750 words long
+Be 500-750 words long

-- Style guide: I recommend the The Guardian’s style guide
+Follow a style guide: I recommend the The Guardian’s style guide

-- Formatting: Please save your article as a Word document or paste into the body of your email
+Be in the correct format.
+Please save your article as a Word document or paste into the body of your email

-- Author biog: Don’t forget to include a couple of sentences about you that I can use as the byline, with links to any profiles e.g. Twitter ID
+Say who it is by.
+Don’t forget to include a couple of sentences about you that I can use as the byline, with links to any profiles e.g. Twitter ID

 Have been approved by your company if you need permission to publish content externally.
 If you send it to me, I am assuming you have done all the necessary checks your end first.

 If you have a suggestion for a guest article, idea of someone you would like me to approach to write or have some thoughts you’d like to share, do please get in touch with me.

 Thank you and I look forward to reading your ideas,